 Note: 1.
 The WREN, WR, RDEN and RD cannot be set high at the same time in one instruction.
+The WR and RD cannot be set high at the same time.

-- 2. Ensure that the $f{SUB}$ clock is stable before executing the write operation. - 3.
-Ensure that the write operation is totally complete before changing the EEC register content.
+- 2. Ensure that the f{SUB} clock is stable before executing the write operation. - 3.
+Ensure that the write operation is totally complete before changing the contents of the EEPROM related registers.